A , B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y, Z

 John must battle the evil Gartley to put a stop to his factory even if it means his life by destroying this demonic beast and he tries to get the aid of Gartley's niece Sherry Oulette (Vanessa Pike) to help him out on this deadly case.

-A very cool film based on one of Stephen King's short stories from his Night Shift chapters.
+Bottom line is that this is a very cool film based on one of Stephen King's short stories from his Night Shift chapters.
 It stands out very well and truly suspenseful too.
+This film reigned in as a cult classic for sure as it has many perfect touches and effects brought to life on the screen.
+It gives a great nasty environment of not wanting to work at a factory like that.

 Followed by two sequels.

-The acting is terrific in this one and it proves that Robert Englund can wear many hats as a horror villain than just Freddy Krueger as he lived to play this role as a vicious nasty factory owner named Gartley.
+Robert Englund (William Gartley) can wear many hats as a horror villain than just Freddy Krueger as he lived to play this role as a vicious nasty factory owner.
 He stood out terrifically too.
-Best actor out of them all
+Best actor out of them all.
+Shows a good hissing in his words and really packed a punch with his negative attitude.
+Also does well with his mellow creepy charming behavior.
+Comes across well by acting sleazy in certain segments of the flick.

 Some interesting horror violence.